Tcadle434/Tcadle434/README.md

 <h1 align="center">Hi 👋, I'm Thomas</h1>
-<h3 align="center">Full Stack Web Developer | Startup Enthusiast</h3>
+<h3 align="center">Full Stack Web Developer | Startup Enthusiast | Blockchain enjoyer</h3>

-<p>Blockchain and Web Developer with 2+ years work experience and 7+ years gradual experience of computer engineering.
-Contributing OSS project of Blockchain Layer 2.
-Practical skills and knowledge of Solidity and Cosmos SDK.
-Advanced skills of web development in both Frontend and Backend, especially great skills of React.js, Node.js, and Go.
-With strong responsibility and good communication skills in Japanese and English.
-Strong interests in Blockchain and Finance field</p>
+<p>Web and Blockchain Developer who founded a Web3 startup 2 years ago.
+Prior to that, 4 years software engineering at Capital One after graduating with a Computer Engineering degree from Penn State University.
+Building things that are blockchain adjacent.
+Advanced web development skills across the front and back end, specializing in NextJS, Typescript, TailwindCSS, tRPC and Prisma.
+Practical skills and knowledge of Solidity and Smart Contract development.
+Passionate about writing code and building businesses.</p>

 <br>